 What put the “affordable” in the Affordable Care Act were the government subsidies for folks like these based on income.
 According to the Department of Health & Human Services, nearly 6 million, or 57% who are enrolled in ACA, qualify for the cost-sharing subsidies this year.
 The subsidies are projected to cost the federal government about $7 billion in 2017 and go directly to the Insurers ( such as Kaiser, Anthem, etc).
 The ACA also enabled individuals to sign up for Medicaid in the 31 states that agreed to expand and allowed young adults to stay on their parents’ plans until age 26.

 Why do people hate Obamacare?

 In 2017, 27 million people still are not insured.
 Kaiser did a study and found out the largest group 26-34 years didn’t get coverage because it was still too expensive.
 Premiums for the benchmark plan on which subsidies are based will rise 22% (12.5% for Covered California), on average, a far steeper hike than in previous years.
 This means, a plan can cost an average of $296 a month next year for a 27-year-old enrollee.
 Many sarcastically call it “the unaffordable care act.”

-According to 33 year-old Republican Gregory Ryan, “I was most upset by the high premiums and deductibles that get worse every year.
+According to a 33 year-old Republican who wishes to remain anonymous, “I was most upset by the high premiums and deductibles that get worse every year.
 I also resent having my tax dollars go for sex-change operations and abortions on demand.”